 In the UK, fire safety practices for all non-domestic premises are oriented around the Regulatory Reform (Fire Safety) Order 2005.
 However, this legislation is all-encompassing; it is not specific for individual types of non-domestic premises.
-As such, knowing the legislative requirements for restaurant fire safety and how they might inform proper practice can be a real challenge.
+As such, knowing the legislative requirements for fire safety in restaurants and how they might inform proper practice can be a real challenge.

 To help you better understand this legislation, we’ve created a comprehensive guide to restaurant fire safety; from the causes of restaurant fires to daily implementation of the legislation, everything you need to know is right here.

 What are some common causes of restaurant fires?

 In order to put the legislation into context and understand why it helps prevent fires, it would be useful to establish how such fires actually break out. in restaurants.

 Cooking equipment is the most likely cause of fire in a restaurant.
 The general consensus is that inadequate cleaning and maintenance of cooking equipment in the kitchen is the direct cause of this.

 Grease and oil build-ups are not just unhygienic; these substances can also be extremely flammable.
 Worryingly, you’ll find these deposits all over the kitchen.
 Deep-fat fryers are a common culprit; busy kitchens may mean grease traps fill quickly and in doing so, they create an often-unseen fire hazard.

 In addition, grills, hobs and ovens can all fall victim to these dangerous grease build-ups.
 Hard-to-reach places and concealed areas in these appliances are often where grease accumulates most.